splunk/ta_cisco_webex_add_on_for_splunk/README.md

     - **Global Account** (_required_): Select the account created during Configuration.
     - **Start Time** (_required_): Start date and time (inclusive) in the format YYYY-MM-DDTHH:MM:SSZ, `example:2023-01-01T00:00:00Z`.
 The Start Time **MUST** be within 7 days from the current time.
     - **End Time** (_optional_): End date and time in the format YYYY-MM-DDTHH:MM:SSZ.(Optional), `example:2023-02-01T00:00:00Z`.
 Leave it blank if an ongoing ingestion mode is needed.
 - Click on the `Add` green button on the bottom right of the pop-up box.

+**Webex Detailed Call History**

+The **Webex Detailed Call History** input is used to fetch the data from [Webex Detailed Call History](https://developer.webex.com/docs/api/v1/reports-detailed-call-history/get-detailed-call-history) endpoint.
+It allows users to retrieve detailed data from calls.
+Only organization administrators can retrieve the data and it requires the administrator role "Webex Calling Detailed Call History API access" to be enabled.

+The `Start Time` is required.
+Set the starting date and time to fetch the calls data.
+The Start time is inclusive and should be in the format YYYY-MM-DDTHH:MM:SSZ (example:2023-01-01T00:00:00Z).
+The Start Time **MUST** must be between 5 minutes ago and 48 hours ago, more than that is not possible.

+The `End Time` is optional.
+If you set it to be a specific date, only data within the time range from Start time to End time will be ingested.
+The format should be YYYY-MM-DDTHH:MM:SSZ (example:2023-02-01T00:00:00Z).
+Leave it blank if an ongoing ingestion mode is needed.
+The End Time **MUST** be later than the Start Time but no later than 48 hours.

+The `Locations` field is also optional.
+You can include up to 10 comma-separed locations, and each location name should the same as shown in the Control Hub.

+The input uses checkpointing to avoid ingesting duplicate data.
+After the initial run, the script will save the latest call start time as the checkpoint, and will be used as the `Start Time` (advancing by one millisecond) for the next run.

+- Click on the `Inputs` button on the top left corner.
+- Click on `Create New Input` button on the top right corner.
+- Enter the following details in the pop-up box:
+    - **Name** (_required_): Unique name for the data input.
+    - **Interval** (_required_): Time interval of input in seconds.
+    - **Index** (_required_): Index for storing data.
+    - **Global Account** (_required_): Select the account created during Configuration.
+    - **Start Time** (_required_): Start date and time (inclusive) in the format YYYY-MM-DDTHH:MM:SSZ, `example:2023-01-01T00:00:00Z`.
+The Start Time **MUST** must be between 5 minutes ago and 48 hours ago.
+    - **End Time** (_optional_): End date and time in the format YYYY-MM-DDTHH:MM:SSZ, `example:2023-02-01T00:00:00Z`.
+Leave it blank if an ongoing ingestion mode is needed.
+The End Time **MUST** be later than the Start Time but no later than 48 hours.
+    - **Locations** (_optional_): Enter up to 10 locations separated by a comma.
+- Click on the `Add` green button on the bottom right of the pop-up box.

 ## Versions Supported